 Why discuss financial protection with employees?

 How much do you think your employees understand about financial protection?
 After all, they are presumably healthy, dependent people with reliable incomes.
-In fact, fewer than one in ten (8%) employees have purchased an income protection product as discovered in the 2019 Financial Wellbeing Index.
+In fact, fewer than one in ten (8%) employees purchased an income protection product in 2019, as discovered by the Financial Wellbeing Index.
 Employees may feel entirely confident that they are able to provide for themselves and their loved ones — but have they taken into account the many ways that life can change when they least expect it?
 Sometimes, life delivers a setback and at times like these, the last thing your employees need is the added burden of financial worry.

 Financial protection might sound like an obvious and wise life choice — but why is it the responsibility of an organisation to provide employees with guidance?
 On top of being the right thing to do, financial protection can be used as a tool to:

 - Increase morale — When employees are more financially stable and secure, they have a brighter outlook on life.
 It provides peace of mind, and they are also more likely to feel appreciative of their employer who has helped them along the way